Prior to Entering the Auction

-- I would advise you to do a ‘practice run’ by attending an auction in which you are interested in no properties, to get an understanding of behavioural patterns and how auctions are played out.
+- Do a ‘practice run’ by attending an auction in which you are interested in no properties, to get an understanding of behavioural patterns and how auctions are played out.

-- Carefully check each lot and arrange viewings of any you are interested in and sense check the property against the description, inaccuracies could be a bad sign and need looking into.
+- Carefully check each lot and arrange viewings of any you are interested in and sense check the property against the description, inaccuracies could be a bad sign and require consideration.

-- Make sure you make initial financial arrangements to ensure you are able to complete on any properties you plan on bidding for.
+- Make sure you prepare initial financial arrangements to ensure you can complete on any properties you plan on bidding for.

-- Ask your solicitor to make initial enquiries into the property to ensure there are no nasty surprises, there may be conditions in the catalogue/online that should be checked into.
+- Ask your solicitor to make initial enquiries into the property to ensure there are no nasty surprises.
+There may be conditions in the catalogue / online that should be reviewed.

 Following a successful bid for a property, you will have to pay a non-refundable 10% deposit for the property and usually have 28 days to come up with the other 90%, failure to do this in time can result in loss of deposit.